model-checking/kani-verifier-blog/_posts/function-contracts.md

 ## A bit of Cleanup

 Before we close with the example, a few more details about the contract verification process.
 I told you earlier that Kani does most of the contract verification work for you.
 It injects the pre- and postconditions and sets up the inductive verification.
 However a small amount of manual but important labor is required by the user.
-Specifically Kani is not able to generate the non-deterministic inputs and so it requires the user to write a simple harness.
+Specifically Kani is not able to generate the non-deterministic inputs for verifying the contract, and so it requires the user to write a simple harness.
 In this case it would look like this:

 ```rust
 #[kani::proof_for_contract(gcd)]